-Cannabis, Amphetamine, Cocaine and Other drug use disorder prevalence
+Cannabis, Amphetamine, and Cocaine prevalence

-SBoD used the 2014/15 Scottish Crime and Justice Survey (SCJS) to estimate the prevalence of cannabis, amphetamine cocaine and other DUDs in Scotland [7].
+SBoD used the Scottish Crime and Justice Survey (SCJS) to estimate the prevalence of cannabis, amphetamine and cocaine drug use disorders in Scotland [9].
 The SCJS is a large-scale social survey which asks people about their experiences and perceptions of crime including questions on illicit drug use.
-The 2014/15 survey is based on approximately 11,500 face-to-face interviews with adults (aged 16+ years) living in private households in Scotland.
+The survey is based on approximately 11,500 face-to-face interviews with adults (aged 16+ years) living in private households in Scotland.
 The sample is designed to be representative of all private residential households across the Scottish mainland.

 The SCJS also includes a self-completion illicit drug use questionnaire to establish whether adults aged 16 years or over reported illicit drug use over three different time periods: at some point in their lives (ever), in the last year and in the last month before the survey interview.
-In SBoD, we have used data on reported drug use in the last month from the SCJS to estimate prevalence of cannabis, amphetamine, cocaine and other drug use disorders [8].
+In SBoD, we have used data on reported drug use in the last month from the SCJS to estimate prevalence of cannabis, amphetamine, cocaine and other drug use disorders [9].
 We have used reported drug use in the last month as this is closest match to the GBD case definition for these drug use disorders.

-By taking the SCJS survey prevalence of those reporting drug use in the last month and using it in conjunction with age-specific mid-year population estimations from NRS, we have made an inference nationally on the number of individuals in Scotland that are suffering from mild or severe dependence (see Table 1 below for the definition of mild and severe dependence by drug type) on cocaine, amphetamines, cannabis and other drug use disorders.
-Using this method we estimated that there were approximately:
+We have pooled the previous five waves of the SCJS (2008 to 2014) and taken the average rates to project to the Scottish population.
+We used the SCJS survey prevalence of those reporting drug use in the last month and in conjunction with age-specific mid-year population estimations from NRS, we have made an inference nationally on the number of individuals in Scotland that are suffering from mild or severe dependence (see Table 1 below for the definition of mild and severe dependence by drug type) on cocaine, amphetamines, cannabis and other drug use disorders.
+We used the age-SIMD profile from SMR applied to the gender specific national numbers to further distribute them into age and SIMD groups Using this method we estimated that there were approximately:

-- 53,500 individuals in the Scottish population with mild and/or severe dependence from cannabis use - 5,700 individuals in the Scottish population with mild and/or severe dependence from amphetamine use - 13,700 individuals in the Scottish population with mild and/or severe dependence from cocaine use - 14,300 individuals in the Scottish population with mild and/or severe dependence from other DUDs.
+- 58,300 individuals in the Scottish population with mild, moderate or severe dependence from cannabis use - 6,000 individuals in the Scottish population with mild, moderate or severe dependence from amphetamine use - 17,500 individuals in the Scottish population with mild, moderate or severe dependence from cocaine use